Complex wind engineering for a unique cluster of towers linked by a skybridge

 Our team’s deep experience with structural wind load studies for unusual structures – such as the CCTV building in Beijing, which also featured a cantilevered bridge element – was an important asset on this project.
 Not only did our engineers have the specialized capabilities needed to analyze the wind effects on this unique development, but the demands of earlier projects had spurred us to develop proprietary software for complex wind studies that let us effectively combine data from diverse testing approaches.
 Drawing on all these internal assets, we were able to deliver clear, concise results to Arup.

 The results of our study, as well as resulting design guidance, helped Arup to optimize the structural design of this landmark project.
 We believe the approach we employed for this project will serve as an important benchmark for structural wind load studies for tall buildings with skybridge links.
-The Chongqing Raffles City development broke ground in 2012 and is currently being constructed.
-The project is on schedule for phased completion beginning in 2018.
+The Chongqing Raffles City development broke ground in 2012 and was completed in 2019.
+In 2016, the development won the China Tall Building Innovation Award.